flutter/website/src/docs/development/ui/navigation/deep-linking.md

 {{site.alert.end}}

 Flutter supports deep linking on iOS, Android and web browsers in the dev channel.
-Any link matching the configured scheme will be handled by the `Navigator`.
+Users opening a URL will display a specific screen in your app.
 By following these steps, your can launch and display routes via named routes (either with the [`routes`][routes] parameter or [`onGenerateRoute`][onGenerateRoute]), or by using the [Router][] widget.

 If you're running the app in a web browser,  there's no additional setup